David Horst

-David Horst (born October 25, 1985) is a former American soccer player who last played for Real Salt Lake in Major League Soccer.
+David Horst (born October 25, 1985) is an American former soccer player who last played for Real Salt Lake in Major League Soccer.

 Career

 College and amateur

 Horst played college soccer at Old Dominion University, and in the USL Premier Development League with Reading Rage, Virginia Beach Submariners and the Hampton Roads Piranhas.
 He was 2007 PDL Defensive Player of the Year.

 Horst played four years at Old Dominion University, leading the Monarchs to back-to-back Sweet 16 appearances in the NCAA Men's College Cup.
 He was named the CAA Defender of the Year in back-to-back seasons, in 2006 and 2007.
 Horst was recipient of the Norfolk Sports Club's Tom Scott award as ODU's top senior student athlete.
 In 2007, Horst was named second team All-American by College Soccer News, and was also named NSCAA First team All-Region in 2006 and 2007.